Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Methodology

-\paragraph{Aggregation of attention output to proximal and distant tokens} A parameter-free gating mechanism can integrate attention to proximal and distant tokens via\footnote{The derivation process for calculating the gate is in the Appendix \ref{subsec:appendix_derivation}.}
+\paragraph{Aggregation of Attention Outputs to Proximal and Distant Tokens} To combine the attention outputs from proximal and distant tokens, we employ a parameter-free gating mechanism\footnote{The derivation of the gating formula is provided in Appendix~\ref{subsec:appendix_derivation}.}: